Houston Fibroids Logo

 Some women with PCS also have bladder symptoms that include a frequent need to pee, frequent nighttime trips to the bathroom and even incontinence.
 Many women will also develop vaginal or vulvar varicose veins.
 On diagnostic imaging, we'll also notice an increase in the volume of your pelvic veins.
 And for men and women, PCS can also cause or worsen conditions such as Irritable Bowel Syndrome (IBS), or lead to chronic fatigue and back pain.

-Can I treat PCS?
+Can I Treat PCS?

 Sources: www.Cedars-Sinai.Org